raquelsilva/pytie/README.md

 My goal is to provide an opportunity for geoscientists to know all the steps required for seismic well tie and creation of a time depth-table.
-At the end, you can export an already formatted time-depth table to be imported into OpendTect free software.
+At the end, you can export an already formatted time-depth table and a synthetic seismogram that can be imported in any interpretation software.

 ### How to import functions: